Skip to Main Content

 The Henri Gaidoz Collection--Description and Provenance

-ProQuest microfilmed the Gaidoz collection in 2007 and the IU Libraries own a copy [link to IUCAT].
-The microfiche collection is divided into 5 unites but retains the original classification scheme with some slight variations in the naming of subjects, e.g. "Folklore of Food" instead of "Food".
+In addition to the archival originals, Indiana University Libraries own a version on microfiche that was produced by ProQuest in 2007: Indiana University Libraries' Henri Gaidoz collection.
+Units 1-5.
+The microfiche collection is divided into 5 units but retains the original classification scheme with some slight variations in the naming of subjects, e.g. "Folklore of Food" instead of "Food".